Is Organic Food Healthier than Non Organic? Facts To Know

 TRUTH: Organic farming abstains from the use of synthetic hormones, pesticides, or fertilizers.
 Better nutrition does not equate to organic.

 Since the beginning of the millennium, genetically modified foods have been a hot issue.
-Foods that have been genetically altered to provide certain desired qualities, such as increased pest and disease resistance, herbicide tolerance, cold and drought tolerance, and better nutrition, are referred to as genetically modified foods.
+Genetically modified foods, such as increased pest and disease resistance, herbicide tolerance, cold and drought tolerance, and better nutrition, have been genetically altered to provide certain desired qualities.
 These plants are eaten by animals, who subsequently provide us with their meat, eggs, or byproducts of dairy production.

 The worry is that changing the protein chain might lead to the creation of new proteins, raising the risk that a new allergen could arise and perhaps trigger an allergic reaction in the consumer.
 The history of the parent crop and the caliber of the gene donor are also taken into consideration when evaluating for safety, and criteria are utilized to assess the hazardous potential of a new strain in the converted crop.